syncfusion-content/javascript-docs/js/api/ejDiagram.md

 {% endhighlight %}

-### nodes.horizontalAlign `HorizontalAlignment`
+### nodes.horizontalAlign `enum`
 {:#members:nodes-horizontalalign}

 Sets the horizontal alignment of the node.
-Applicable, if the parent of the node is a container
+Applicable, if the parent of the node is a container.
+See <a href="global.html#horizontalalignment">HorizontalAlignment</a>

 #### Default Value

-* HorizontalAlignment.Left
+* ej.datavisualization.Diagram.HorizontalAlignment.Left

 #### Example